 Helping Children Succeed

-Yet today, 1 in 17 preschoolers and 1 in 4 school-aged children in the U.S.A. have a vision problem that requires treatment such as eyeglasses, to see the blackboard or to read a book.
-Vision problems are also a critical component of a child’s overall health and well-being.
-From physical development as a baby – reaching, crawling, walking – to cognitive curiosity to investigate the small things in their lives, to their success, enjoyment and participation in school learning, socializing and play, the ability to see clearly affects nearly everything a child can do or will do.
+Yet today, 1 in 17 preschoolers and 1 in 4 school-aged children in the U.S. have a vision problem that requires treatment such as eyeglasses to see the blackboard or to read a book.
+Vision problems are also a critical component of a child’s overall health, development, and well-being.
+The ability to see clearly affects nearly every action a child will have from birth – observing, reaching, crawling, walking, learning, socializing and playing, to name a few.

-Together we can do this.
+With awareness, action, and robust systems in place, together we can do this.
 Best-corrected vision for every child awaits.
 Please join us.